Preparing a Bar/Bat Mitzvah for your child is no easy feat.

 This elegant Bar Mitzvah cake topper is as straightforward as it gets.

 The boy’s name, a nice Star of David and a “Mazel Tov” for good measure.

 Of course, you can step it up a notch…

 A cake that flashes? now there’s something you don’t see every day!

 You can choose between a LED Torah or a LED Star of David.

-Despite the fact that this LED Bar Mitzvah cake topper is quite unorthodox, it’s great for Orthodox Jews 😉
+Even though this LED Bar Mitzvah cake topper is quite unorthodox, it’s great for Orthodox Jews 😉

 Fancy Cake Topper

-This remarkable cake topper of a Jewish boy reading from the Torah is made of genuine, hand blown glass.
+This remarkable cake topper of a Jewish boy reading from the Torah is made of genuine, hand-blown glass.
 You can even choose the finish type: clear glass, silver, gold (yes, gold… heavy gold!)…

 Needless to say, expect to pay more for this gem.